 Around the time I was emailing Steve, I stumbled upon an excellent blog by coach, endurance athlete and author Matt Fitzgerald on why he believes training plans cannot be reduced to a simple mathematical formula.
 It really struck a chord with me and I referred to it when trying to persuade Steve that what he was seeking was an unnecessary - and very possibly counter-productive - level of precision.

-The problem with breaking big problems down into lots of smaller problems
+The problem with breaking a complex problem into smaller parts

 This sort of reductionist approach has a lot of merit.
 It allows a large, overwhelming problem to be broken down into smaller, more manageable issues that can be solved one at a time to give a better understanding of how the bigger problem can be tackled in it’s entirety.